lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 Three specific files inside the configuration and model folders, and a main file in source, have deprecated code here from the first model simply for storage/tracking purposes, not for running.
 There are also certain functions which we used for testing, but are not called in main.py as they are not part of the core analysis.

-The TOML file defines the project metadata, dependencies, and tool configurations.
-The Tox file automates testing across multiple environments, ensuring compatibility.
-The test files contain unit and integration tests to validate the project's functionality.
+Outside of the source/project/ we have the TOML file which defines the project metadata, dependencies, and tool configurations; the Tox file which automates running linting across multiple environments, ensuring compatibility; and the test files which contain unit tests to validate the project's functionality.
 **About the test files:** tests were excluded for visualizations.py, for main.py as there are already tests for all sub-modules created in main.py, and for all deprecated code.

 ### Configuration files: important explanations